Spark boss Simon Moutter stepping down in shock move

-Spark managing director Simon Moutter will depart on July 1, the company said in a statement this morning that suprised industry watchers, and all-comers.
+Spark managing director Simon Moutter will depart on July 1, the company said in a statement this morning that surprised industry watchers, and all-comers.

 He will be replaced by customer director Jolie Hodson, who has been with the telco since 2013.